yusd24/yusd24.github.io-/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I am currently an assistant professor at National Cheng Kung University.
+I have joined the department of Mathematics since Sept.
+1st, 2023.

-I am currently a postdoctoral fellow at Center of Mathematical Sciences and Applications, Harvard University.
+Before joining the department, I was a postdoctor fellow at Center of Mathematical Sciences and Applications, Harvard University since 2018 Sept.
-My mentor is Professor Shing-Tung Yau.
+My mentor was Professor Shing-Tung Yau.
 I received my Ph.D. degree in Mathematics from National Taiwan University under the supervisions of Professor [Chin-Lung Wang](http://www.math.ntu.edu.tw/~dragon/) and Professor [Hui-Wen Lin](http://www.math.ntu.edu.tw/%7Elinhw/).

 My research interest lies in the intersection of algebraic geometry and complex geometry.